SNCFdevelopers/ApiSNCF/source/integration.rst

 The SNCF API handles:

-* journeys from and to "station" or "administrative region"
+* journeys from and to "station" or an "administrative region"
 * next departures or arrivals
 * route schedules
 * stop schedules